 - administer your membership, including by collecting membership payments from you

-- provide you with services and advice that you request, for example providing advice on employment and professional issues and providing branded material for events and campaigns you may be organising and supporting
+- allow CSP volunteers to use the information gathered to carry out their duties and to provide you with services and advice that you request, for example providing advice on employment and professional issues and providing branded material for events and campaigns you may be organising and supporting

 - keep you up to date with news about the CSP’s activities, according to your communication preferences.